bogus34/bookshelf-schema/doc/fields.rst

     used as a field label when formatting error messages

 **validations**: Array
-    array of validation rules that checkit_ can understand
+    array of validation rules that Checkit_ can understand

 Field classes
 -------------